Main branch analysis

 • Security: Details of issues with an impact on the security of your software.

 • Accepted issues: Accepted issues.
-See the issues lifecycle section for more details.
+See the Issue management solution for more details.

 • Coverage: Displays the percentage of potentially testable lines of code that are actually covered by test cases.
 The lines of code that could be covered are referred to as the lines to cover.
 Of those lines to cover, those that are currently not covered are referred to as the uncovered lines.
 The coverage percentage calculation is, therefore: coverage = 100 - (100 * uncovered_lines / lines_to_cover).
 Note that lines to cover only counts lines that are included in the coverage report and testable (for example, lines that are only composed of } are not counted).
 This differs from how duplicated lines are counted.
-For more details see Test coverage.
+For more details see the Overview of the test coverage page.

 • Duplications: Identical lines of code detected.
 All lines of code into account (including non-testable lines).
 Since this differs from how coverage lines are counted, the final count for the two metrics may differ.